About the Centre for Targeted Protein Degradation (CeTPD)

 - Report directly to the Collaboration Leader (Will Farnaby) and to the Principal Investigator (Alessio Ciulli)

-- Ph.D. in cell biology, cancer biology or a related discipline OR a degree in biology with additional relevant experience in industry.
+- A minimum of a Ph.D. in cell biology, cancer biology or a related discipline OR a degree in biology with additional relevant experience in industry.

 - Strong practical experience in cell biology and molecular biology techniques is required.